apaluya/localize-the-docs/localize-the-docs.md

 - _"Can we profit by entering a specific language/locale market?"_
 - _"What is the current i18n and l10n state of the product?"_
 - _"What resources must we deploy to achieve our goals?"_
-- _"What is the estimated time to market?"_
+- _"How long will it take to get to market?"_
 - _"What is the expected ROI?"_

 ## Internationalization Concerns